Monster Cookies Without Flour – A Leftover Candy Cookie Recipe

 2. To a mixer bowl, add brown sugar, white sugar, baking soda, quick oats, margarine, chopped candy, vanilla extract, white corn syrup, peanut butter and eggs.

-4. Roll into golf ball sized dough balls and place on a nonstick cooking sheet.
+4. Using a cookie scoop, roll into golf ball sized cookie dough balls and place on a nonstick cooking sheet.

 5. Bake for approximately 10 minutes in a preheated oven.
 Do not over bake.

-6. Let cool for a couple minutes and promptly remove from pan to cool.
+6. Let cool for a couple minutes and promptly remove from pan to cool on wire racks.

 Monster Cookies Without Flour - A Leftover Candy Cookie Recipe are packed full of any kind of leftover candy available.
 With all of the goodness of traditional monster cookies, these use whatever candy you have sitting around your house after the holidays.